Anglican Communion Network: Origins

 The ACN was officially formed in January 2004 at a conference in Plano, Texas, attended by several hundred priests and lay leaders, including 12 Episcopal bishops.
 Retired Florida Bishop Stephen Hays Jecko was a leader.
 Its main intent was to provide a system to supply theologically conservative leadership and church oversight to Anglicans in the United States and Canada.

 The ACN was formed in response to suggestions by the Archbishop of Canterbury, the Most Reverend Rowan Williams, in the wake of the controversy regarding Anglican views of homosexuality.
 In the United States the initial controversy was the 2003 consecration of Gene Robinson as bishop of the Episcopal Diocese of New Hampshire.
 At the time of his election, Robinson was openly living with a same-sex partner.

 Some issues date back to the adoption of 1979 Book of Common Prayer.
 Further controversy followed the election of Presiding Bishop Katharine Jefferts Schori.
 Statements made by Schori, such as "Our mother Jesus gives birth to a new creation", have also been disputed.

 In Canada the main trigger was the approval of the blessing of same-sex unions by the Diocese of Westminster, also in 2003.
 Most of the work in establishing the ACN was performed by the American Anglican Council, a group of theologically conservative congregations within the Episcopal Church.

 The first ACN Moderator was Robert Duncan, seventh bishop of the Episcopal Diocese of Pittsburgh (Episcopal Church), and first Archbishop of the Anglican Church in North America.

 Anglican Relief and Development Fund

 The Anglican Relief and Development Fund (ARDF) was created by the ACN in 2004 to be a support and humanitarian organisation working with Anglicans in the Global South.
 The ARDF works on multiple Millennium Development Goals projects throughout Africa, South America, and the Middle East.
 ARDF is supported by the Church of Nigeria, the Anglican Church of Kenya, the Province of South East Asia, the Church in the Province of the West Indies, and the Church of the Province of West Africa.
 In 2005 over $1.4 million was donated from ARDF.

-Youth and children

-Youth ministers from Network Dioceses gathered in Charlotte, North Carolina, prior to the November 2006 National Youthworker's Convention hosted by Youth Specialties.
-During this meeting, speakers inspired participants to get back to the basics of faith, including instructing youth and children in Biblical literacy.
-Jack Gabig was the director of youth and children for the network.